mohamed255255/Al-Maqraa/README.md

 - Python 3.10 or above
 - PyTorch 1.13.1 or above
-- NVIDIA GPU (if you intend to do model training)
+- NVIDIA GPU (if you intend to train from scratch)

 ## **Use Anaconda to Avoid Package Conflicts**